supercurious/deep-rl-collaboration/README.md

-# Deep Reinforcement Learning for Continuous Control
+# Deep Reinforcement Learning for Multi-Agent Environments

 Train agents to hit a ball back and forth in the Tennis environment from Unity ML-Agents using a multi-step variant of deep deterministic policy gradients (DDPG).

-Watch a full video of the agent here: [https://youtu.be/RLc08qHuOp4](https://youtu.be/RLc08qHuOp4)
+Watch a full video of the trained agents here: [https://youtu.be/RLc08qHuOp4](https://youtu.be/RLc08qHuOp4)

 ![GIF animation of trained agent in Reacher environment](assets/tennis.gif)